This feature is in Public Preview.

 In the following examples, replace

 Generate a personal access token in Databricks and copy it.
-You provide this token to Azure AD in a subsequent step.
+You provide this token to Azure Active Directory in a subsequent step.

-Generate this token as a Databricks admin who will not be managed by the Azure AD enterprise application.
-A Databricks admin user who is managed by this enterprise application can be deprovisioned using Azure AD, which would cause your SCIM provisioning integration to be disabled.
+Generate this token as a Databricks admin who is not managed by the Azure Active Directory enterprise application.
+If the Databricks admin user who owns the personal access token is deprovisioned using Azure Active Directory, the SCIM provisioning application will be disabled.

 In your Azure portal, go to Azure Active Directory > Enterprise Applications.